August 8, 2022

 Our number one tip to save money in the laundry is to air dry your clothes!
 If you are using a dryer this will be adding a significant amount to your quarterly electricity bill.
 Try and hang your clothes outside on a clothesline, or, if it is wet grab a cheap portable clothesline to put inside.
 An average family who is doing a few loads a week can save over $100 per year by eliminating their dryer.

 Our second tip is to use pre-measured laundry detergent.
 Did you know that other detergent companies intentionally make their measuring caps for their liquid detergent much larger than is necessary?
 This is so that their customers use more detergent, so they get good results on their wash but also, so they buy more often.
 This is a trick that is very common, even in a lot of the powdered detergents.
-We will leave a link here to our pre-measured laundry detergent sheets.
-They work out to be as little as $0.30 per load and will allow you to map out exactly how many washes you will get, and it will also save you money.
-When using liquids and powders you could be paying up to $1 or more per load.
-For atypical Aussie family doing 1 load per day this would save you up to $260 per year.
+Lucent Globe laundry sheets work out to be as little as $0.30 per load and will allow you to map out exactly how many washes you will get, and it will also save you money.
+When using laundry liquids and powders you could be paying up to $1 or more per load.
+For a typical Aussie family doing 1 load per day this would save you up to $260 per year.

 Our third tip is to use a cold wash setting on your washing machine.
 You might also have an eco-mode on your washing machine which is also great to turn on.
 By running a cold wash you can save up to $200 per year for a typical Aussie family running 1 load per day.